6 eggplant companion plants and what you should avoid

 Peppers expand in diverse soil conditions.
 Flourishing in well-drained, loamy soil with a pH range between 6.0 and 7.0.
 Full sunlight and consistent moisture nurture their vibrant foliage and prolific fruiting.
 Peppers provide invaluable benefits to neighboring plants by deterring pests with their pungent compounds, attracting pollinators, and adding diversity to the garden landscape.

-Planting these plants next to eggplant have huge negative effects on the development of your plant.
+Planting these plants next to eggplant has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your eggplant.
 Because of these negative effects, we don’t recomment growing the plants below next to your eggplant.

 Dill